Last days for Christmas Post: Dec 17th Normal Post / Dec 19th Tracked Post

 the NEW 2024 vegetable seed CATALOGUE

-Welcome to our online catalogue of heirloom and heritage vegetable seeds specially chosen for the home gardener.
+Welcome!
+Our heirloom and heritage vegetable seeds are specially chosen for home gardeners.

-Because all are open-pollinated (non-hybrid), you can even save your own vegetable seed
+Because all are open-pollinated (non-hybrid), if you wish you can even save your own vegetable seed

 How We Are Different

-We write our own on-line catalogue - the website is designed and maintained by us personally - so it has been written by gardeners, for gardeners.
+We do our own website - so it has been written by gardeners, for gardeners.

-It may not be particularly flashy but we hope you will find it easy to know what each vegetable does, how it grows, and when to sow it.
+It should be easy to see what each vegetable does, how it grows, and when to sow it.